AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/map-components.md

     MapTo('wknd-spa-angular/components/text')(TextComponent, TextEditConfig );
     ```

     **MapTo** is provided by the AEM SPA Editor JS SDK (`@adobe/cq-angular-editable-components`).
 The path `wknd-spa-angular/components/text` represents the `sling:resourceType` of the AEM component.
-This path gets matched with the `:type` exposed by the JSON model observed earlier. **MapTo** parses the JSON Model response and passes the correct values to the `@Input()` variables of the SPA component.
+This path gets matched with the `:type` exposed by the JSON model observed earlier. **MapTo** parses the JSON model response and passes the correct values to the `@Input()` variables of the SPA component.

     You can find the AEM `Text` component definition at `ui.apps/src/main/content/jcr_root/apps/wknd-spa-angular/components/text`.